ericchiang/blog/content/post/containers-from-scratch.md

 memory.max_usage_in_bytes
 ```

-We'll use the magic of the `echo` command to limit the cgroup to 100MB and turn off swap.
+To adjust a value we just have to write to the corresponding file.
+Let's limit the cgroup to 100MB of memory and turn off swap.

 ```
 # echo "100000000" > /sys/fs/cgroup/memory/demo/memory.limit_in_bytes
 # echo "0" > /sys/fs/cgroup/memory/demo/memory.swappiness
 ```

-Processes are assigned to cgroups through the `tasks` file which contains a list of PIDs.
-We can join the cgroup by writing our own PID.
+The `talks` file is special, it contains the list of processes which are assigned to the cgroup.
+To join the cgroup we can write our own PID.

 ```
 # echo $$ > /sys/fs/cgroup/memory/demo/tasks